Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 • Create fabricated screenshots

-Because of these possibilities, investigators often look beyond the screenshot itself.
+Because of these possibilities, investigators may look beyond the screenshot itself.

 They may seek: